DEEP-CGPS/FlexiPrune/README.md

 ### Main function

-The main function "PruningDistribution"  provides all the tools necessary to prune, train, and generate performance metrics by varying the pruning distribution.
+The main function "flexiprune"  provides all the tools necessary to prune, train, and generate performance metrics by varying the pruning distribution.

 #### Parameters